Understanding the Unique Charm and Themes Behind Anime Knights

 Not all anime knights are noble defenders.
 Some are villains.
 Some begin as loyal servants only to question their king’s orders and switch sides.
 In some stories, they even become the very force that dismantles the system they once fought for.

-In Attack on Titan, elite soldiers begin as protectors but are later revealed to have dark motives.
+The anime Attack on Titan, elite soldiers begin as protectors but are later revealed to have dark motives.
 In Berserk, the Band of the Hawk looks like a knightly order, but their goals are far from noble.
 Morality isn’t always black and white.

 This opens up bigger conversations about a knight’s role.
 Instead of being just a warrior, they become reflections of the complex world around them.
 They have a choice—to obey or to resist the traditions they once upheld.